DeCleanup-Network/.github/README.md

 # 🌍 DeCleanup Network – Empowering Cleanups.
 Tokenizing Impact.

 ## 🧭 Mission
-DeCleanup Network motivates people worldwide to take meaningful action for the environment by ensuring that every cleanup is recognized, measurable, and rewarded.
-Through proof-based verification, gamified participation, and Web3 incentives, we drive transparent, real-world impact that scales from local communities to a global movement.
+We mobilize people worldwide to take meaningful environmental action by transforming cleanups into measurable, onchain environmental commodities - called Impact Products.
+Through transparent verification, community participation, and scalable incentive models, we drive real-world impact that bridges local actions with global significance.

 ---

 ## 🔗 What is DeCleanup Network?
-DeCleanup Network represents individuals and communities taking environmental action into their own hands and self-tokenizing their impact.
-Through our web3-powered dApp, users can document cleanups, verify their impact onchain, and earn DeCleanup Impact Product - tokenized Real World Impact, representing verifiable environmental action and dynamically growing in levels with each new cleanup submitted.
+DeCleanup Network is a global system for coordinating environmental cleanups and turning them into long-lasting digital impact.
+It connects individuals, grassroots groups, and partner organizations into a shared ecosystem, where every cleanup becomes part of a broader effort to regenerate the planet.
+By converting actions into onchain dynamic Impact Products, we enable recognition, traceability, and participation across regions and communities.
 Additionally, users are being rewarded with $DCU - an in-app currency that will be redeemable for a token post-TGE.
 DeCleanup Impact Products will be later integrated to impact marketplace - [Regen Bazaar](https://regenbazaar.com), allowing participants to earn additional rewards for staking them.

 ---